Amina Wadud: 2013 Madras University controversy

-Wadud lived in India from 2012 to 2013 delivering several lectures by invitation across Indian Universities.An invitation to speak on 29 July 2013 on 'Gender and Reform in Islam' at the University of Madras in Chennai, was cancelled campus security refused to guarantee her safety citing possible law and order problems in view of opposition by some Muslim groups.
+Wadud lived in India from 2012 to 2013 delivering several lectures by invitation across Indian Universities.
+An invitation to speak on 29 July 2013 on 'Gender and Reform in Islam' at the University of Madras in Chennai, was cancelled after campus security refused to guarantee her safety citing possible law and order problems in view of opposition by some Muslim groups.

 Awards

 In 2007, Wadud received the Danish Democracy Prize.